Skip to content

 The ultimate get away from it all

-And if the beach on your doorstep is high up on your Wants List, then Beach Cottage in Sandhead is perfect.
+If the main requirement for the family holiday is a beach on your doorstep, then the aptly named Beach Cottage in Sandhead is perfect.
 Nearly seven miles of beach is in front of you, the village has a well stocked shop, a good pub and a children’s playpark only a short stroll from the cottage.

 Stay at Beach Cottage and enjoy the expanse of Sandhead Beach.
 Credit: VScotland/Kenny Lam.